harmony-one/h/progress/yuriy-menkov.md

 ---

+2024-12-24 Tue: Added more tests for the Reward and Staking Vault contracts: testing the change in the price of share tokens and the sequential addition of rewards.
+Testing the withdrawal of the full amount of share tokens.
+Added methods for editing all internal parameters of the Reward contract, as well as the ownership model.

+2024-12-23 Mon: Fixed the erc4626 Staking Vault contract issue, related to the deduction of commissions when withdrawing funds through the withdrawal and redeem methods: in the current version, the commission is deducted from the general pool, which makes the price of share tokens lower for all holders.
+This problem is fixed in the new version.

+---

+2024-12-20 Fri: Reviewed and tested the new pump one contracts [update](https://github.com/harmony-one/pump.fun.contracts/pull/19).
+Tested changes related to new burn and convert mechanism, reduced liquidity at publishing pool.

 2024-12-19 Thu: Expanded the contract - added methods for editing internal variables, epoch length, number of rewards, etc. Updated e2e tests.
 Added indexing of reward payment events to the web 2 service.
 Synchronized with Artem regarding the service method for integration with the UI.

 2024-12-18 Wed: Added web2 service [API](https://hmy-erc4626-reward-dist.fly.dev/api#/rewards/RewardDistController_getInfo) to display vairables and statistics of the rewards distributor contract: the current balance, next epoch flip, rewards streamed per day, rewards streamed per epoch.
 Also set up deployment of the service on fly.io.